EQWorks/locus-ql/src/ml/views/README.md

 See `views/report.js` and `views/ext.js` for example

-### listViews(access)
+### listViews(access, filter)
-This function accepts a user access object and should return an array of user accessible view metadata objects
+This function accepts a user access object and an optional filter object, and should return an array of user accessible view metadata objects

 The process of function:
-* Using the provided access, get a list of accessible views(most of the time by querying sql table)
+* Using the provided access and filter, get a list of accessible views(most of the time by querying sql table)
 * Process and format each view object into the **standrad format below**

 #### view id object